The Origin Viewer

 - The Viewer 9.2 supports viewing and rotating Origin's new OpenGL 3D graphs.

-- New - Explorer panel support for extra-large icons view, graph previews, icon or details views of windows, show/hide columns of window details.
+- New - Explorer panel support for extra-large icons view, mouseover graph previews, icon or details views of windows, show/hide columns of details view.

 Origin Viewer Window.
 Double-click on a graph icon in the Origin Viewer to open the graph in a resizable graph window (multiple graph windows may be opened simultaneously).
 Click and drag a 3D OpenGL graph in the Viewer window to change the view angle.